 LAUREN GRANT, honored with a New York Dance and Performance “Bessie” award for her career with the Mark Morris Dance Group, has danced with MMDG since 1996, appearing in nearly 70 of Morris’ works.
 Grant stages Morris’ repertory and teaches ballet and modern technique across the globe.
-As a faculty member at Montclair State University and Marymount Manhattan College, she teaches technique and general education courses, choreographs, serves on M.F.A. thesis committees, and acts as Dance Appreciation course coordinator.
-Her writing has been published in Dance Education in Practice, Ballet Review, Dance Enthusiast, Dance Magazine, and InfiniteBody.
+As a faculty member at Montclair State University, she teaches technique and general education courses, serves on M.F.A. thesis committees, and acts as Dance Appreciation course coordinator.
+A Senior Contributing Writer for The Dance Enthusiast, Grant’s writing has also been published in Dance Education in Practice, Ballet Review, Dance Magazine, and InfiniteBody.
 Since 2017, she has served on panels for the New York State Council on the Arts.
 Grant earned her M.F.A. in Dance from Montclair State University (where she was a member of the Alpha Epsilon Lambda Honor Society) and her B.F.A. in Dance from New York University’s Tisch School of the Arts.
 She is a recipient of the prestigious American Association of University Women Career Development Grant, the Sono Osato Scholarship for Graduate Studies, and the Caroline Newhouse Grant—all in support of her scholarly pursuits.
-Originally from Highland Park, Illinois, she lives in Brooklyn, New York with her husband David Leventhal (former MMDG dancer and current Dance for PD® Program Director) and their son, born in 2012.
+Originally from Highland Park, Illinois, she lives in Brooklyn, New York, with her husband David Leventhal (former MMDG dancer and current Dance for PD® Program Director) and their son, born in 2012.